vision-zjweu/compv.github.io/docs/hw6.md

     The write-up must be an electronic version. **No handwriting, including plotting questions.** $$\LaTeX$$ is recommended but not mandatory.

    For including code, **do not use screenshots**.
 Generate a PDF using a [tool like this](https://www.i2pdf.com/source-code-to-pdf){:target="_blank"} or using this [Overleaf LaTeX template](https://www.overleaf.com/read/wbpyympmgfkf#bac472){:target="_blank"}.
 If this PDF contains only code, be sure to append it to the end of your report and match the questions carefully on Gradescope.

+**NERF**:
+- You'll be writing the code in the same way you've been writing for Homework 4 Part 2, i.e., [Google Colab](https://colab.research.google.com/notebooks/intro.ipynb#recent=true){:target="_blank"}.
+You may use local [Jupyter Notebooks](https://jupyter.org/){:target="_blank"}, however suggest that you use Google Colab, as running these models on local system may consume too much of GPU RAM (This assignment is not **CPU Friendly** like Homework 4.).

+- We suggest you follow these steps to setup the codebase for this assignment depending on whether you are using Google Colab or your local system.

+    **Google Colab**: Steps to Setup the Codebase

+    1. Download and extract the zip file.
+    2. Upload the folder containing the entire code (with the notebook) to your Google Drive.
+    3. Ensure that you are using the GPU session by using the `Runtime -> Change Runtime Type` and selecting `Python3` and `T4 GPU`.
+Start the session by clicking `Connect` at the top right.
+The default T4 GPU should suffice for you to complete this assignment.
+    4. Mount your Google Drive to the Colab by using the below code in the first cell of the notebook.
+    5. The first few cells make sure that you can run the notebook along with the code in your drive folder.
+Fill the variable `GOOGLE_DRIVE_PATH_AFTER_MYDRIVE` with the path to your folder after `drive/MyDrive` to include the repository to your system path.
+    6. You are good to start Section 2 of the assignment.
+Please use your GPU resources prudently.
+If you wish, you may create multiple google accounts and share the your drive folder to those accounts to use the GPUs from these accounts.

+    **Local System**: Steps to Setup the Codebase (This is applicable for Section 1 as well)

+    1. Download and extract the zip file to your local directory.
+    2. You are good to start Section 2 of the assignment.

 ### Python Environment